madhu0505096/tsb/README.md

 The ‘like’ operator is case-sensitive so as of now we are not aware whether the word ‘Tracker’ would always have uppercase ‘T’ or something else so the column attribute is converted to lowercase which enables the query to give intended results no matter how tracker is stored in the database.

 ___2. Find any account(s) with any Condition which grants a right to a Tracker.
-(This includes Initial Discount Tracker conditions.)
+(This includes Initial Discount Tracker conditions.)___

 The conditions and the account number are in different tables so join both of the tables using a common joining attribute which in this case is condition id.
-I have used inner join because we just need the accounts with tracker condition so if there are accounts in the account condition relation table which doesn’t have a condition id in the contractual condition table it will be excluded implicitly.__
+I have used inner join because we just need the accounts with tracker condition so if there are accounts in the account condition relation table which doesn’t have a condition id in the contractual condition table it will be excluded implicitly

 ```
 /*Joining Contractual condition table and Account Relation table to get the accounts with a tracker*/